 Identifying The Needs And Goals Of Your Team

 Is your goal to provide an employee uniform program that meets specific company brand standards?
 Is the goal to drive a positive team-like environment and look professional while out in the community?
-Perhaps it’s more of a need for your workforce to be industry compliant, where everybody is required to wear high visibility or flame resistant uniforms.
+Perhaps it’s more of a need for your workforce to be industry compliant, where everybody is required to wear high visibility or flame resistant (FR) uniforms.